Insomnia is one of the gifts that nature frequently bestows on women over 50. Unfortunately, it’s a gift you can’t return.

 I finally settled on ocean waves.
 It was wonderful, soothing and calming.
 I visualized the coastline with the surf lapping at my feet, deep blue skies and boats dotting the horizon.
 Next thing I knew I was at the computer at 1 a.m. planning a vacation to the coast.

 I ditched the sound machine and I’m sleeping better now, thank you.
+It took me quite a long time to get to this stage though, but I’m finally here.
+And surprisingly, I wasn’t alone.

 The key was to hide the digital clock that glows in the dark and to put my cell phone out of reach.
 If I want to know what time it is so I can start calculating how much sleep I’m not getting, I have to get out of bed to check the time.